-The impact assessment methodology for each environmental, social and economic value was developed to meet the Guidelines for the Content of a Draft Environmental Impact Statement - Western Sydney Airport (EIS guidelines) issued by the Australian Government Department of the Environment (refer to Appendix C in Volume 4).
+The impact assessment methodology for each environmental, social and economic value was developed to meet the EIS guidelines issued by the Australian Government Department of the Environment, now called the Department of the Environment and Energy, (see Appendix C (Volume 4)).
 The intent and objectives of the New South Wales legislative framework and assessment guidelines were also considered where appropriate for each environmental value.